-Nearly all of government’s revenue streams have been negatively impacted by the COVID-19 pandemic and global oil price crash.
+Nearly all of Alberta’s revenue streams have been negatively impacted by the COVID-19 pandemic and global oil price crash.

 Table 1.
-2020-21 First Quarter Fiscal Update and Economic Statement Revenue (millions of dollars)
+2020-21 Mid-year Fiscal Update and Economic Statement Revenue (millions of dollars)

 Non-renewable resource revenue